Rally vs Allstar: The Modern Fleet Card Alternative

 Rally works anywhere Visa is accepted for fuel across the UK, EU, and beyond, giving drivers wider practical coverage.

-Large but UK network-based
+Large but UK-only network

 No app friction